TomDDG/ZXPicoMD/README.md

 ## Connected to a ZX Spectrum

 Following image shows everything connected.
-The ZXPicoMD is fully compatible with Multiface 1 (shown in the photo) or a Multiface 128.
+The ZXPicoMD is fully compatible with the Multiface 1 and 128 (shown in the photo).

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/FullSetup.png "Connected")